-Sin; In accordance with the regulations of the Department, I submit this my fourth
+Sin: In accordance with the regulations of the Department, I submit this my fourth

-Size: In accordance with the regulations of the Department, I submit this my fourth annual report.
+Sin: In accordance with the regulators of the Department, I submit this my fourth annual report.

-The Indians of this agency are making rapid progress in the pursuits of civilized industry every succeeding year finds their condition improved in every respect.
-The majority now maintain themselves by their own industry very comfortably.
-They all dress as the whites, have good houses and barns, mus the same food, stoves and cooking-utensils, and table-ware as the whites; have entirely abandoned, with the exception of a few of the oldest ones, their old customs; and have the same local laws, administered by themselves, as exist throughout the State.
-Many of them are anxious to become citizens, and to have all the rights and privileges the term implies.
+The Indians of this agency are making rapid progress in the parentist of civilized industry; every succeeding year finds their condition improved in every respect.
+The majority now maintain themselves by their condition improved in every respect.
+The majority now maintain themselves by their condition improved in every respect.
+The majority now maintain themselves by their condition improved in every respect.
+The majority now maintain themselves by their condition improved in every respect.
+The majority now maintain themselves by their conditions are the whites; have continely obscudedled, the every find of the old decisions; and have the same local laws, administered by themselves, as exist throughout the Sante, Many of them are auxiliate to be become citizens, and to have all the rights and privileges the term implies.